ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 * Reducing transaction costs
 * Enabling co-learning
 * Engineering value-capture mechanisms

-Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by:

-* Engaging SPOs beyond the duration of the current, alpha cohort participating in the Accelerator Program
-* Capturing knowledge in the alpha cohort for future cohorts
-* Encouraging cooperative behaviour that RealFi and Web3 need in order to succeed
-* Fostering initiative in a social network to benefit RealFi as well as the RealFi community
-* Integrating and establishing RealFi into the Cardano ecosystem and culture
-* Mining existing and new relationships between SPOs to improve the resilience of RealFi and Cardano networks

 For an initial iteration of RealFi DAO, the following capabilities are developed to help meet the business need: